Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

-However, using the permanent metal filter, I have found that my coffee is far more enjoyable and has a much richer flavor and fuller body.
-So if you're on the fence I strongly suggest that you give a permanent coffee filter a try, I think they're better than using the paper filters - if you enjoy a bold cup of coffee that's full of flavor.
+Using the permanent metal filter, I have found that my coffee is far more enjoyable and has a much richer flavor and fuller body.

 The Differences Between the Two Coffee Filter Types